GSS Country Snapshot

 Safety & Security

-The Harvard GSS risk rating for China is watch list.
+The Harvard GSS risk rating for China is moderate risk.
 Some of the factors that influence this rating for Harvard affiliates include crime, cybersecurity, U.S.-China relations, and natural disasters.
 For example, petty crime and street scams are risks for travelers, and there are reports of sexual assault on public transportation.
 Homosexuality is legal but same-sex marriage is not recognized.
 The U.S. government has identified a pervasive threat to information security from China, and there is heightened scrutiny between the two nations regarding foreign involvement in research and higher education.

 As with any country, you need to research and consider all factors in the context of your identity, your activities in country, and your familiarity with the country and its culture.
 If a security incident occurs, contact International SOS through the Assistance App or by dialing +1-617-998-0000.